git-kinetix/kinetix-fivem/README.md

   # kinetix-fivem

-A FiveM resource integrating user generated emotes in game through to the Kinetix powerful ML motion capture system.
+This is a FiveM resource allowing servers to integrate a User-Generated Emote feature.
+Servers that integrate it will empower their players to craft custom emotes (3D animations) from a video, directly in the game, and play it on their avatar.

 > [!WARNING]
-> This is still an early version that is not bug free.
+> This version is in its early stages, and we are actively addressing bugs to enhance its reliability.

 > [!CAUTION]
-> Kinetix emotes creation is a paid service.
+> This resource relies on Kinetix's User-Generated Emote technology.
+The access to Kinetix's technology on FiveM servers is free, until further notice.

 ### Prerequisite